nixworks/public/news/2006/04/28/README.md

 ##### Congressman
 ### [ Five members of the United States Congress are arrested outside the Sudanese embassy in Washington, D.C., for protesting the Darfur genocide. ](/news/2006/04/28/five-members-of-the-united-states-congress-are-arrested-outside-the-sudanese-embassy-in-washington-d-c-for-protesting-the-darfur-genocid.md)
-_Context: Darfur conflict, Congressman, Sudan_
+_Context: Sudan, Congressman, Darfur conflict_

 ##### Puerto Rico Shouts march
 ### [ Around 50,000 people participate in the Puerto Rico Shouts march in San Juan, Puerto Rico, demanding a budget agreement to avert a partial shutdown of government offices and public schools. ](/news/2006/04/28/around-50-000-people-participate-in-the-puerto-rico-shouts-march-in-san-juan-puerto-rico-demanding-a-budget-agreement-to-avert-a-partial.md)
-_Context: Puerto Rico Shouts march, San Juan, Puerto Rico, public schools_
+_Context: public schools, Puerto Rico Shouts march, San Juan, Puerto Rico_

 ##### Chung Mong Koo
 ### [ Chung Mong Koo, head of Hyundai Motor Company, is arrested in South Korea on charges of embezzlement of 100 billion won ($106 million USD), among other corruption charges. ](/news/2006/04/28/chung-mong-koo-head-of-hyundai-motor-company-is-arrested-in-south-korea-on-charges-of-embezzlement-of-100-billion-won-106-million-usd.md)
-_Context: South Korea, embezzlement, won, Hyundai, Chung Mong Koo, corruption_
+_Context: South Korea, won, embezzlement, corruption, Hyundai, Chung Mong Koo_

 ##### Port Arthur, Tasmania
 ### [ In Port Arthur, Tasmania, Australia, memorial services are held to commemorate the tenth anniversary of the Port Arthur massacre, in which a lone gunman murdered 35 people at the popular tourist town in the country's worst killing spree.
 Prime Minister John Howard led prayers at the service. ](/news/2006/04/28/in-port-arthur-tasmania-australia-memorial-services-are-held-to-commemorate-the-tenth-anniversary-of-the-port-arthur-massacre-in-which.md)